Frequently Asked Questions

 Can I import my existing console file?

-Yes. stage·left currently imports these supported file types:
+Yes. load·in currently imports these supported file types:

 • .scn files from Behringer X32/Midas M32 and Behringer WING